Introduction: Laptop Mobilization

 Step 1: Start With a Nice Clean Tray.

 A discarded breakfast tray comes to the rescue.
-It was on the rubbish pile at my sister's and I asked, "Why are you throwing this out?"
+It was on the rubbish pile at my brother-in-law's and I asked, "Why are you throwing this out?"

 "The picture is faded."